-You’ll get tips on how to study Italian, or be pointed to some useful resources that can get you a needed leg up.
+You’ll get tips on how to study Italian or be pointed to some useful resources that can get you a needed leg up.

 But as a free service, Duolingo is definitely one of the best.

 The fonts are easy on the eyes.
 The colors pop but aren’t jarring to the senses.
 The audio is relatively crisp.
-The sights, sounds and movement of the elements clue you in to what’s happening.
+The sights, sounds and movement of the elements clue you into what’s happening.

 He’s the easily recognizable green owl who’ll be your companion as you knock out one Italian lesson after another.

-Pro: Gamification Is Motivational
+Duolingo’s Gamification Is Motivational

 There are levels, leagues, leaderboards and lingots.
 There are streaks to be protected, skills to be developed and a virtual shop to be visited.

 You know if your skills need practice.
-You know how you measure against other students of Italian.
+You know how you measure up against other Italian learners.
 And the way it presents this information is fun and motivational!

-Pro: It’s Always Improving
+Duolingo Is Always Improving

 Granted, Duolingo Italian has a lot of room for improvement.
 (More on this later.)

-But as a brainchild of founders with computer backgrounds, you can be sure that the platform uses the latest in machine learning and AI research to improve and keep users motivated and going back for more.
+But as a brainchild of founders with computer backgrounds, you can be sure that the platform uses the latest in machine learning and AI research to improve and keep users motivated.

 And because Duolingo has some of the most vocal and passionate users, it can quickly get robust feedback on what needs to be changed.
-So expect a continuous flow of improvements on the product.

 So if you’re going to learn Italian, you’d have access only to that course and have to pay or install a different app to study another language.

-So, if you’re a spent on Italian, you can study Russian for a bit or maybe try your hand at Japanese.
+So, if you’re spent on Italian, you can study Russian for a bit or maybe try your hand at Japanese.

 Duolingo has changed the game and is a hard benchmark to beat.